slimjack/IWC/README.md

 - `parameter1, parameter2, parameter3, ...` - optional parameters which are passed to event handlers as function parameters.

 ######Description:
-`fire` allows to raise a specific event wich will be broadcasted to all windows with the same origin.
+`fire` allows to raise a specific event which will be broadcasted to all windows with the same origin.

 ###WindowMonitor (SJ.iwc.WindowMonitor)